 Now, Howard Hughes Medical Institute (HHMI) researchers at the University of California, San Francisco have identified and exploited a newfound “Achilles heel” in K-Ras.
 The weak point is a newly discovered “pocket,” or binding site, identified by HHMI investigator Kevan M. Shokat and colleagues.
-Shokat and his team have designed a chemical compound that fits inside this pocket and inhibits the normal activity of mutant K-Ras, but leaves the normal protein untouched.
+Shokat and his teamexternal link, opens in a new tab have designed a chemical compound that fits inside this pocket and inhibits the normal activity of mutant K-Ras, but leaves the normal protein untouched.

 “K-Ras is considered to be the most important oncogene in cancer and is widely believed to be ‘undruggable,’” said Shokat.
 “We report the discovery of a new pocket on K-Ras that is druggable.
 We believe this has real translational implications for patients.”

-“The potential clinical impact of a K-Ras inhibitor cannot be overstated—this is one of cancer’s holy grails," said Charles Sawyers, an HHMI investigator at Memorial Sloan-Kettering Cancer Center, who was not part of the research team.
+“The potential clinical impact of a K-Ras inhibitor cannot be overstated—this is one of cancer’s holy grails," said Charles Sawyers, an HHMI investigator at Memorial Sloan Kettering Cancer Center, who was not part of the research team.
 "The Shokat team’s success, achieved by focusing on a single K-Ras mutant, could catalyze a new drug discovery strategy for the entire Ras inhibitor field.
 Their results suggest that Ras is not a single target but multiple targets.
 It is still early days, but one can begin to envision a collection of different Ras inhibitors, each customized to inhibit different Ras mutants.”